Actively Recruiting

 - Disease progression within 6 months of prior BTK inhibitor therapy (BTKi refractory)

-- Prior treatment with pirtobrutinib
+- Prior exposure to pirtobrutinib

 - Prior solid organ transplant